Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Introduction

-The AC-RL approach that we propose in this paper consists of AC-based components in the inner-loop and RL-based components in the outer-loop.
-The role of RL is to train through simulation the optimal control needed to minimize a desired objective, where the simulation is assumed to have access to a reference system that is the best plant-model available.
-The role of AC is to accommodate the effect of parametric uncertainties through a suitably designed control input with nonlinear adaptive laws for adjusting its parameters in real-time.
-The proposed approach is a combination of these two methods such that in real-time the inner-loop AC contracts the closed-loop dynamics towards the reference system, and as the contraction takes hold, the RL in the outerloop directs the overall system towards optimal performance.
-These properties are guaranteed formally in the paper, and form one of two main contributions of the paper.

-Two classes of nonlinear dynamic systems are considered, both of which are control-affine, and denoted as Problem 1 and Problem 2.
+The AC-RL approach that we propose in this paper uses AC-based components in the inner-loop and RL-based components in the outer-loop.
+The AC-RL controller is designed such that the inner-loop AC accommodates the effect of parametric uncertainties in real-time and contracts the closed-loop dynamics towards a reference system through a nonlinear adaptive law.
+The RL {policy} in the outerloop, {which is used to determine the control input to the reference system,} is designed to lead to an almost-optimal control policy for the reference system, through training in simulation. {An important point to note is that this policy is chosen so that local stability is ensured, which can be accomplished by introducing additional components in the underlying loss function (ex. \cite{Berkenkamp2017}).} Two classes of nonlinear dynamic systems are considered, denoted as Problem 1 and Problem 2.
 The first class of dynamic systems utilizes equilibrium points and expansion forms around these points and employs a Lyapunov approach to establish convergence.
-The second class of nonlinear systems does not leverage equilibrium points or Lyapunov theory but uses contraction theory as the underlying framework \cite{lohmiller1998contraction}.
-In each class, an AC-RL controller is proposed, and the resulting closed-loop system is proved to be stable when certain parametric uncertainties are present.
-In all cases, the states of the dynamic system are assumed to be accessible for measurement.
+The second class of nonlinear systems uses contraction theory as the underlying framework \cite{lohmiller1998contraction}.
+In each class, an AC- RL controller is proposed for a class of parametric uncertainties, and the resulting closed-loop system is proved to be globally bounded with asymptotic properties of tracking and cost.
+In both problems, the states of the dynamic system are assumed to be accessible for measurement.

-For the first class of systems, the performance of AC-RL is guaranteed through closed-loop stability and a constant regret \cite{Ran18,Bof21}, defined as the difference in an integral control performance between the controller employing a given algorithm and the best controller given full knowledge of the plant.
-Validations are carried out using a numerical experiment in which a quadrotor that is required to land on a moving platform, with medium-fidelity models that include realistic mechanisms of nonlinear kinematics, actuator nonlinearities, and measurement noise.
-The demonstration of real-time control of the AC-RL approach for these classes of dynamic systems through closed-loop stability and constant regret is the first contribution of this paper.
-Extension to a class of non-affine dynamic systems is also presented.